 No matter how you look at it, asteroid impact is an international issue that requires international coordination.
 Any impact will require international disaster response.
 Threats will require international coordination on what spacefaring countries will do what to prevent an impact.
 And, sticky situations will arise.
 For example, when you deflect an asteroid, as you move the target point off the Earth, you move it across the Earth first, so an asteroid targeting London might need to have its target point cross, say, Moscow on its way to getting it off the Earth.
 For all these reasons, international coordination ahead of time is critical.
 And, international education about the asteroid threat is required at all levels, from policy makers, to disaster management agencies, to the general public.
 It is important for all to be aware of the level of threat and its potential to be prevented.
 Dangerous asteroid impacts occur rarely, but they will happen with disastrous consequences, unless we stop them.

-We support early lab research into a promising deflection technique (step 4) called Laser Bees at the University of Strathclyde in Scotland.
-We were part of Action Team 14 of the Near Earth Object working group of the United Nations that recommended international coordination groups that are now being implemented (step 5).
+We supported early lab research into a promising deflection technique (step 4) called Laser Bees at the University of Strathclyde in Scotland.
+We were part of Action Team 14 of the Near Earth Object working group of the United Nations that recommended international coordination groups that have now being implemented (step 5).
 And, we are producing content in a variety of forms from video, to radio, to print to help educate about the asteroid threat (step 5).
-More generally, we were a primary sponsor of the Planetary Defense Conference in April of this year that brought together experts in all aspects of asteroid threat and impact.
-With the support of our members and supporters, we continue to expand our involvement with Planetary Defense: saving the world from asteroid impact.
+More generally, we are a primary sponsor of the Planetary Defense Conference that brings together experts in all aspects of asteroid threat and impact.
+With the support of Planetary Society members and supporters, we continue to expand our involvement with Planetary Defense: saving the world from asteroid impact.

 In a nutshell, here is how I suggest we view asteroid impact: don’t lose sleep over it, but don’t lose focus on preventing it.